 Section 162(m) of the Internal Revenue Code provides that certain compensation received in any year by a "covered employee" in excess of \$1 million is non-deductible by Schlumberger for federal income tax purposes.
-Prior to the enactment of the Tax Cut and Jobs Act, Section 162(m) included a performance-based compensation exemption to the \$1 million deductibility limit, whereby compensation that was subject to the performance-based compensation exemption included many requirements otherwise included in equity plan documents.
+Prior to the enactment of the Tax Cut and Jobs Act, Section 162(m) included a performance-based compensation exemption to the \$1 million deductibility limit, whereby compensation that was subject to the performance-based compensation exemption was deductible by the Company.
+The performance-based compensation exemption included many requirements otherwise included in equity plan documents.
 The Tax Cuts and Jobs Act amended Section 162(m) to remove the performance-based compensation exemption.
 Based on this removal, there is no longer an exemption to the \$1 million deductibility limit, and plans are no longer required to follow the Section 162(m) performance based compensation exemption requirements.
 As a result, the Company proposes to remove certain references to Section 162(m) in the 2017 Incentive Plan, as reflected in further detail in Appendix B.